Education catch-up for your child

 SEND students and 19-24 year-olds with an Education, Health and Care Plan (EHCP) might be eligible for one-to-one and small group tuition through the 16 to 19 tuition fund.
 Contact your child’s college, school or learning provider to find out more.

 The Council for disabled children has information about holiday club places and the support your child can receive.
 The charity Contact has further support and advice for families with disabled children and young people.

 Hungry Little Minds is full of tips, ideas and practical advice to keep your child amused and learning.

-Ask your child’s primary school if they’ve signed up to the Nuffield Early Language Intervention (NELI) programme which accelerates language and early reading skills by working in small groups.
+Two thirds of primary schools are delivering the Nuffield Early Language Intervention (NELI) programme which accelerates language and early reading skills by working in small groups.

 Visit Childcare Choices to see what help is available for you and your family.